Introduction: Variable Cheap High Voltage Power Supply

 Put it in a container or box and just finish it all up.

--NEVER TOUCH THE OUTPUT LEADS(the capacitors can still be charged even after shut-off, and yes it can and Will kill you)
+- NEVER TOUCH THE OUTPUT LEADS (the capacitors can still be charged even after shut-off, and yes it can kill you.
+Buy Electrician Gloves)

--NEVER SHORT THE MULTIPLIER OUTPUT LEADS(The capacitors will explode!!)
+- NEVER SHORT THE MULTIPLIER OUTPUT LEADS (The capacitors will explode!!, no joke)

 I take no responsibility for you shocking, hurting, or otherwise acting stupid around this device.
 BE SMART!!